Jesus, Judas, and the Journey to the Cross

 Have you ever considered what it was like to choose Judas to be an apostle?
 Judas, “who became a traitor” (Luke 6:16), was personally selected from among the disciples to be an apostle (Matt 10:1–4; Mark 3:13–19; Luke 6:13–16; John 6:71).
 “Of course,” you think, “Jesus chose Judas knowing full well he would betray him.”
 That’s right—but have you considered the weight of this choice?
 Have you ever considered what it was like to choose him?

 The evil of Judas was ordained by the Father before the world was made (Acts 2:23), foretold by the prophets (Ps 41:9, 55:12–14, 109:6–8), confirmed by the apostles (Acts 1:15–20), and prophesied by Jesus himself (Matt 26:20–25; Mark 14:17–21, 41–42; Luke 22:22–23; John 6:70–71, 13:18, 21–30).
-But even with this knowledge there still came the day when Jesus had to choose.
-To name Judas and welcome him with honor.
-No matter the knowledge, betrayal is still a bitter deed.
+And even with this knowledge, Jesus still had to choose to name Judas a disciple and welcome him with honor.
+No amount of foreknowledge could remove the bitterness of the impending betrayal.

-In his humanity, did Jesus wrestle with the choice of Judas?
-Was this choice a particularly poignant step on the journey to the cross?
-Maybe.
-In choosing Judas Jesus was once again saying “yes” to the will of God the Father and to the cross.
-Selecting his betrayer was another instance of Jesus declaring “your will be done.”
-This decision is one of the many choices that led to the cross.
 Considering the divine knowledge of Jesus, we can begin to see that every choice was one of obedience unto death.
 Everything Jesus did in the will of God was leading to the cross.
 The choice of Judas was one decisive step in the long march from Bethlehem to Golgotha.
 For Jesus, his earthly ministry was what Eugene Peterson might call a “long obedience in the same direction.”[1]
 This is the journey that Jesus commands us to take with him as we deny ourselves, take up our crosses, and follow him (Luke 9:23).

 Just like our Lord, the long obedience is our call.
 As Dietrich Bonhoeffer, a brother faithful unto death, reminds us in The Cost of Discipleship, “when Christ calls a man, He bids him come and die.”
-Jesus’s not-easy-but-good choice of Judas shows us that this choice is made in our everyday decisions.
-In our waking and in our resting.
-In each email and hammer-strike.
-In every “yes” and “no.”
+Jesus’s not-easy-but-good choice of Judas shows us that this choice is made in our everyday decisions–in our waking and in our resting, in each email and hammer-strike, in every “yes” and “no.”

 We must decide each day if we will take another step in the obedience of faith.
 The good news is that we may step knowing that the joy set before us is eternally better than standing still.